-Most aforementioned MTL models assume that different tasks share the same feature representation and that each task is a binary classification problem if the label space is discrete.
-Moreover, the training data in each task are assumed to be stored in a data matrix.
-However, in some cases, these assumptions may not hold and in the following, we introduce some works whose problem settings violate these assumptions.

 Instead of assuming that different tasks share an identical feature representation, Zhang and Yeung \cite{zy11a} consider a multi-database face recognition problem where face recognition in a database is treated as a task.
 Since different face databases have different image sizes, here naturally all the tasks do not lie in the same feature space in this application, leading to a heterogeneous-feature MTL problem.
-To tackle this heterogeneous-feature MTL problem, a multi-task discriminant analysis (MTDA) is proposed in \cite{zy11a} by first projecting different tasks into a common subspace and then learning a common projection in this subspace to discriminate different classes in different tasks.
-In \cite{hlc12}, a latent probit model, a generative model, is proposed to generate data of different tasks in different feature spaces via a sparse transformation on a shared latent space and then to generate labels based on this latent space.
+To tackle this problem, a multi-task discriminant analysis (MTDA) is proposed in \cite{zy11a} by first projecting data in different tasks into a common subspace and then learning a common projection in this subspace to discriminate different classes in different tasks.
+In \cite{hlc12}, a latent probit model is proposed to generate data of different tasks in different feature spaces via sparse transformations on a shared latent space and then to generate labels based on this latent space.